Philip Bujak

 Philip Edwin Kay-Bujak (born 17 February 1960) is a British educationalist, former headmaster and author.

 As CEO of Montessori St Nicholas Charity he was responsible for the founding of the Montessori Schools Association, the Montessori Evaluation and Accreditation Board (designed to identify authentic Montessori schools and improve standards of teaching and management), and was the leading voice in the drive for the creation of state funded Montessori schools.

+Having retired through ill health in 2016, in 2018, and having been acquitted of 11 of 13 offences, he was sentenced to six years in prison for defrauding the Montessori St Nicholas Charity of £180,000 whilst he was its chief executive officer.
+In 2020, he was released early from prison on appeal.

 Early life and teaching

 Opening of The Millennium Centre at Stover School 2000.
 Philip Bujak and HRH The Princess Royal.

-Born in Attleborough, Norfolk, Bujak attended Attleborough High School where he and his close friend Justin Fashanu were scouted for Norwich City FC in 1974.
-A good sportsman, he went on to represent Norfolk at football and the Territorial Army at Hockey alongside a lifelong love for cricket.
-Bujak taught modern European history at Langley School in Norfolk; having completed his teacher-training at Keswick Hall, Norfolk, after reading Modern European History at the University of East Anglia, 1979–1982.
-He was Head of History at Langley School from 1983 to 1988, then Head of Lower and Middle School and Boarding Housemaster from 1988 to 1993.
-In 1993, he became Headmaster of Stover School in Devon remaining Headmaster until 2003.
-During the 10 years he was Headmaster of Stover, he expanded the school from 120 to 535 pupils, opened Stover Preparatory School in 1998 and created the Millennium Centre opened by HRH The Princess Royal in 2000.
+Born in Attleborough, Norfolk, Bujak attended Attleborough High School.
+He read modern European history at the University of East Anglia, 1979–1982, and went on to teacher training at Keswick Hall, Norfolk.

+He was head of history at Langley School, Loddon from 1983 to 1988, then head of lower and middle school and boarding housemaster from 1988 to 1993.
+From 1993 to 2003 he was headmaster of Stover School in Devon.